alvilgau/CloudyMcCloudface/doc/doc.md

 In the third and last stage *run* Travis triggers AWS CodeDeploay which then extracts the previously uploaded zip-file and starts the service instances.

 All three stages are highly automated and don't require any intervention of a developer.
 When any the build or release stage would fail, Travis updates a `batch`(.svg-image) which is imported in the projects' [README.md-file](https://github.com/cloudy-sentiment-analysis/CloudyMcCloudface/blob/master/README.md).
-This way, each developer instantly can recognize any build failure.
+This way, each developer instantly can recognize if the build failed and act accordingly.

 ![alt text](https://raw.githubusercontent.com/cloudy-sentiment-analysis/CloudyMcCloudface/master/doc/build-passing.png "Badge for a passing build")